BRCA mutation: Screening

-An intensive cancer screening regimen is usually advised for women with deleterious or suspected deleterious BRCA mutations in order to detect new cancers as early as possible.
+An intensive cancer screening regimen is usually advised for women with deleterious or suspected deleterious BRCA mutations to detect new cancers as early as possible.
 A typical recommendation includes frequent breast cancer screening as well as tests to detect ovarian cancer.

-Breast imaging studies usually include a breast MRI (magnetic resonance imaging) once a year, beginning between ages 20 and 30, depending on the age at which any relatives were diagnosed with breast cancer.
-Mammograms are typically used only at advanced age as there is reason to believe that BRCA carriers are more susceptible to breast cancer induction by X-ray damage than general population.
+Breast imaging studies usually include a breast MRI (magnetic resonance imaging) once a year, beginning between the ages of 20 and 30, depending on the age at which any relatives were diagnosed with breast cancer.
+Mammograms are typically used only at advanced age, as there is reason to believe that BRCA carriers are more susceptible to breast cancer induction by X-ray damage than the general population.

 Alternatives include breast ultrasonography, CT scans, PET scans, scintimammography, elastography, thermography, ductal lavage, and experimental screening protocols, some of which hope to identify biomarkers for breast cancer (molecules that appear in the blood when breast cancer begins).

 Ovarian cancer screening usually involves ultrasonography of the pelvic region, typically twice a year.
 Women may also use a blood test for CA-125 and clinical pelvic exams.
 The blood test has relatively poor sensitivity and specificity for ovarian cancer.

-In both breast and ovarian screening, areas of tissue that look suspicious are investigated with either more imaging, possibly using a different type of imaging or after a delay, or with biopsies of the suspicious areas.
+In both breast and ovarian screening, areas of tissue that look suspicious are investigated with either more imaging, possibly using a different type of imaging, or after a delay, or with biopsies of the suspicious areas.